stephan227/gatsby-firebase-authentication/README.md

 # Gatsby Firebase Authentication

 This is a simplified demo to show how to authenticate Firebase in Gatsby.
+It uses Google Firebase for authentication, the UI workflow Authentication is handled by [Firebaseui-web-react](https://github.com/firebase/firebaseui-web-react).

 This demo is derived from the [simple-auth](https://github.com/gatsbyjs/gatsby/tree/master/examples/simple-auth) gatsby example.

-It uses Google Firebase for authentication.

-The UI Authentication is handled by [Firebaseui-web-react](https://github.com/firebase/firebaseui-web-react).

 ## Demo